rickkas7/TowerInfo/README.md

 Or, if you want to use the Web IDE, you can click on [this link](https://go.particle.io/shared_apps/5d94ce535cdabc0023dd6f58) to clone the project.

-Since the firmware uses MANUAL mode with cellular on it with breathe dark blue.
-This is normal.
+Your Boron will breathe dark blue when running this firmware.
+(It uses MANUAL mode with cellular on.)

 To put regular firmware on it again, put the device in safe mode (breathing magenta) or flash tinker or your own code over USB.